rwhomeaudio/FreqRespGraph/README.md

 limit can be configured.
 Data can be aligned to 0dB at a given frequency or frequency range.
 In addition a reference curve can be specified.
 Filter settings for a parametric equalizer can be specified to additionally plot the equalizer response and curve(s) equalized by it.
-Curves can be smoothed by a given fraction of an octave using a Savitzky-Golay filter with second order polynom.
+Curves can be smoothed by a given fraction of an octave using a Savitzky-Golay filter with first order polynom.
 The CSV data files needs to contain 2 rows with frequency and SPL.
+Additionally an impedance curve and amplifier inner resistance can be specified to calculate the effect on the frequency response.

 options:
   -h, --help            show this help message and exit